Pruning Techniques

 Remove Damaged Branches and Thin Dense Growth

-Unless trying to create density and a specific shape such as a pyramid, a great starting point is to remove broken and crossing branches and thin out overly dense growth.
+Unless trying to create density and a specific shape such as a pyramid, a great starting point is to remove broken, crossing, and overly dense branches.
 This creates a more open center to give the plant plenty of air circulation around its leaves and branches.
 If you have two parallel branches close together, removing one of them may look better and create better air circulation.
 You may also want to remove branches that seem to wing up, down or abnormally.
 Combining these tactics with removing low hanging branches up to 3/4" off of the ground helps to make an attractive base shape.

-Knowing when a plant blooms is also quite helpful.
+Timing matters!
+Knowing when a plant blooms is quite helpful.
 Typically, pruning right after a plant blooms is preferable.
-This allows the plant to grow and set bud prior to the next blooming cycle.
-Pruning later will result in decreased flowers the next season.
-For more detailed information on when to prune commonly used shrubs for containers, check out my pruning guide where I share a timetable for twenty of our most popular focal plants.
+This allows the plant time to grow and set bud prior to the next flowering cycle.
+Pruning too late will result in a reduced number of flowers next season.
+For more detailed information on when to prune commonly used shrubs for containers, check out my pruning guide where I share a timetable of the most popular container garden focal plants.

 pruning